How can you Turn Leftover Chicken into a new Meal?

 You can add other vegetables with the chicken such as capsicum, zucchini or grated carrot.

-28. Chicken Tacos
+27. Chicken Tacos

 Since the chicken hasn’t been cooked with seasoning it won’t have as much flavour but you could choose to cook the chicken in a taco sauce in a pan to reheat it then serve with the tacos.

 Serve with sour cream, salsa and guacamole if desired.